WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-10-deploy-azure-functions-azure-devops-pipelines.md

 author: Wolfgang Ofner
 categories: [DevOps, Cloud]
 tags: [DevOps, Azure DevOps, Azure, Azure Service Bus, Azure Functions, YAML, CI-CD]
+description: Deploy an Azure Function using Azure DevOps YAML pipelines and automatically update its settings safely inside the pipeline.
 ---

 [In my last post](/azure-functions-process-queue-messages), I created an Azure Function that reads messages from an Azure Service Bus Queue and then updates a database.
 The deployment of the Azure Function was manual using Visual Studio.